ministryofjustice/hmpps-prisoner-profile/readme/building_and_running.md

 <details>
 <summary>Click here for an example of the .env file</summary>
 <br>
-Note, client credentials need to be retrieved from the dev kubernetes secrets to provide the missing client id and secret variables.
+Note, client credentials and contentful details need to be retrieved from the dev kubernetes secrets to provide the missing client id and secret variables.

 ```
 PORT=3000